dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/numbers/3-square-roots.md

   &= 1,
 \end{align}

-but it is really confusing, especially when you deal with variables.
+but it is confusing, especially when you deal with variables.
 So make sure you are always aware of this when you take a square out of a root!

 {{% /details %}}